zammad/zammad/.dev/ai-agent-instructions.md

   composables, routing, and the form system
 - `.dev/agent_docs/frontend_addon_layer.md` — How an addon extends the Vue
   frontend via the build-time weave (Vapor-safe, multi-addon)
+- `.dev/agent_docs/legacy_model_patterns.md` — Concerns needed by new models
+  used in the legacy stack: REST assets (one-to-one relations only) and client notifications
 - `.dev/agent_docs/testing.md` — How to write and run backend and frontend tests
 - `.dev/agent_docs/service_patterns.md` — Service object conventions and structure
 - `.dev/agent_docs/database_migrations.md` — How to write migrations and work